soupi/learn-haskell-blog-generator/src/07-environment.md

 ```

 After filling this record with the requested information, we can pass it as
-input to any function who needs it.
+input to any function that might need it.
 This is a simple approach that can definitely
 work for small projects.
 But sometimes when the project gets bigger and many
-nested functions needs the same information, threading the environment can get
+nested functions need the same information, threading the environment can get
 tedious.

 There is an alternative solution to threading the environment as input to functions,
-and that is using the [`ReaderT`](https://hackage.haskell.org/package/mtl-2.2.2/docs/Control-Monad-Reader.html#g:2) type from the `mtl` package.
+and that is using the [`ReaderT`](https://hackage.haskell.org/package/mtl-2.2.2/docs/Control-Monad-Reader.html#g:2) type from the `mtl` (or `transformers`) package.

 ### ReaderT